fogfish/datum/doc/category.md

 > Composition is the essence of programming...

 The *composition* is a style of development to build a new things from small reusable elements.
-The category theory formalises principles (laws) that help us to define own abstraction applicable in functional programming through composition.
+The category theory formalizes principles (laws) that help us to define own abstraction applicable in functional programming through composition.
 The *composition* becomes a fundamental operation: the *codomain* of *f* be the *domain* of *g* so that the composite operation *f* ◦ *g* is defined.

 A **category** is a concept that is defined in abstract terms of **objects**, **arrows** together with two functions **composition** (`.`) and **identity** (`id`).
 These functions shall be compliant with category laws